dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     glDrawElements(GL_TRIANGLES, GLsizei(indices.size()), GL_UNSIGNED_INT, 0);
 }
 ```
-It should genearate a cubemap like following:
+It should generate a cubemap like the following image:
 ![Cube map images](/assets/images/cubemap.png)
 I took this screenshot from Nvidia's Nsight Graphics 2025.2.0 Frame debugger window.
-It's a great tool for debugging, resource utilization info, profiling and other activities.
+It's a great tool for debugging, profiling, analyzing resource utilization and other activities.

-We can also render this cubemap to form our skymap.
-For that we will create new shaders.
-The vertex shader, skymap.vert will just pass the localPos to fragment shader.
+To render the cubemap as a skymap, we need to create new shaders.
+The vertex shader, skymap.vert, will simply pass the localPos 3D vector to the fragment shader.
 ```GLSL
 #version 330 core
 layout (location = 0) in vec3 aPos;